The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 2 K. Marx and F. Engels.
 Op.
 T. 29, p.
 360.

-Before the expedition set sail, on May 5, Garibaldi issued a proclamation "To the Italians."
-"The Italians!"
-Garibaldi wrote.
-"The Sicilians are fighting the enemies of Italy for Italy.
-It is the duty of every Italian to help them with words, money, weapons, and most of all - with his own hand ...
-Left to themselves, the brave sons of Sicily are fighting the mercenaries not only of the Bourbons, but also Austria and the Roman high priest ...
-Let Marche, Umbria, Sabina, Rome and Naples rise to crush the forces of our enemies ...
-The brave will find weapons everywhere ...
-Do not listen to cowards ...
-A detachment of daredevils from my former comrades in previous battles for the homeland goes with
+Before the expedition set sail, on May 5, Garibaldi issued a proclamation “To the Italians.”
+“Italians!” wrote Garibaldi.
+“Sicilians are fighting the enemies of Italy for Italy.
+The duty of every Italian is to help them with words, money, weapons and most of all - with my own hand...Left to themselves, the brave sons of Sicily fight with the mercenaries not only of the Bourbons, but also of Austria and the Roman high priest...
+Let Marche, Umbria, Sabina, Rome and Naples rise to fragment the forces of our enemies...
+The brave will find everywhere weapons...
+Don't listen to cowards...
+A detachment of brave men from my former comrades in previous battles for their homeland is marching with

-3 Ibid , page 362.
+3 Ibid. , page 362.

 4 K. Marx and F. Engels.
 Op.
-T. 13, p.
-442, 445.
+T. 13, pp. 442, 445.

 5 G. Garibaldi.
 Le Mille.
 Paris.
 1875, p.
 4.

-The slogan "Italy and Victor Emmanuel", under which the expedition was carried out, stemmed from the policy of the Party of Action, which was carried out even before the outbreak of the Austro-Italian-French war of 1859.
-The first to put forward this slogan in 1856 was the former head of the Venetian Republic, Daniel Manin, when he, together with La Farina, created the "National Society".
-Carrying out the campaign "Thousands" under the slogan "Italy and Victor Emmanuel", Garibaldi thereby gave an official character to the expedition.
-No matter how Cavour dissociated himself from the expedition, hastily declaring to all diplomats that he was not involved in it, no matter how he scolded Garibaldi in letters to his friends, this slogan, albeit temporarily, tied his hands.
-With this slogan, Garibaldi rallied all national forces under the banner of the unification of Italy.
-In his further activities, Garibaldi proved that, putting forward the slogan "Italy and Victor Emmanuel" for tactical reasons, he by no means renounced his republican convictions and until the end of his life remained an ardent adherent of democracy and an opponent of the monarchy.
+The slogan “Italy and Victor Emmanuel”, under which the expedition was carried out, stemmed from the policy of the Action Party, carried out even before the start of the Austro-Italian-French War of 1859.
+The first to put forward this slogan in 1856 was the former head of the Venetian Republic, Daniel Manin, when he, together with La Farina, created " National Society".
+Conducting the campaign of the Thousand under the slogan "Italy and Victor Emmanuel", Garibaldi thereby gave the expedition an official character.
+No matter how Cavour dissociated himself from the expedition, hastily declaring to all diplomats his non-involvement in it, no matter how much he scolded Garibaldi in letters to his friends, this slogan, albeit temporarily, tied his hands.
+With this slogan Garibaldi rallied all under the banner of the unification of Italy national forces.
+His further activities Garibaldi proved that, while putting forward the slogan “Italy and Victor Emmanuel” for tactical reasons, he by no means abandoned his republican convictions and until the end of his life remained an ardent supporter of democracy and an opponent of the monarchy.

 6 G. Garibaldi.
 Scritti e discorsi politici e militari.
 Vol. I. Bologna.
 1934, pp. 239 - 241.